frogcovenant/team-record-system/README.md

 # Todo List

-- Fix icon not loading on Github Pages
 - Fix eslint errors (mainly set up rules so that anything from shadcn is excluded)
 - Add pre-commit hook to check eslint
 - Build MVP